Financial Support: Students aged 16-18

 - have a disability and receiving both Employment Support Allowance and Disability Living Allowance (or universal credit and personal independence payments).

 a Discretionary Bursary for students who are most in need.
-Priority will be given to:
+All students can apply, but priority will be given to:

 - students eligible for free College meals

 - students from households on benefits or with a gross household income of £23,000 or less.

 Free College Meals

 As well as the bursary fund, some students may receive free college meals.
 You will be eligible for these if you or your parent(s) receive one of the following benefits:

 - Child Tax Credit with income under £16,190 (not in receipt of WTC)

 - Universal Credit (net earnings under £7,400 p.a.a)